ZupaPomidorowa/detect_honeypot/README.md

 ## Further improvments
 Enhance the version detection process so that the system identifies the specific version of the honeypot running on the host, rather than just the latest version available.

+## Challanges and valuable lessons
+Participating in GSoC 2024 has been an rewarding experience, contributes to my personal growth.
+I immersed myself in open-source development.
+Along the way, I faced challenges in managing my time effectively and regulary committing.
+It required effort to maintain self-discipline, set weekly goals, and consistently work on them.
+Overall, my time in GSoC was highly productive; I gained valuable insights and experienced substantial personal and professional development.

 [Link to forked repository](https://github.com/ZupaPomidorowa/detect_honeypot)

 [Link to pull request](https://github.com/honeynet/honeyscanner/pull/38)